sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>osinfo-db</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : osinfo database files
+Short desc    : osinfo database files
 URL          : http://libosinfo.org/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : The osinfo database provides information about operating systems and
+Descript     : The osinfo database provides information about operating systems and
              : hypervisor platforms to facilitate the automated configuration and
              : provisioning of new virtual machines
 ```